 (For scorecards on county and city officials, check out our Local Government Scorecard.)

 The scorecard assigns weights to over 300 bills according to their projected dollar impact to Arizona taxpayers, consumers and producers, with $1 million equaling one point on the scorecard.
-AFP-Arizona’s 2016 Legislative Scorecard assigns the heaviest weight to the budget bill crafted by Governor Doug Ducey and legislative leaders.
-The Fiscal Year 2016-2017 budget was scored according to how many millions of dollars the Legislature and Governor voted to spend above $9.4 billion — including supplemental spending increases to the FY 2015-2016 budget.
+AFP-Arizona’s 2017 Legislative Scorecard assigns the heaviest weight to the budget bill crafted by Governor Doug Ducey and legislative leaders.
+The Fiscal Year 2017-2018 budget was scored according to how many millions of dollars the Legislature and Governor voted to spend above or below $9.897 billion — including supplemental spending increases to the FY 2016-2017 budget.

-The highest-scoring legislator on AFP-Arizona’s 2016 Scorecard was Sen. Steve Smith, with 70 percent, which earned him the designation of “Friend of the Taxpayer.”
-The lowest-scoring legislator on the 2016 Scorecard was Rep. Charlene Fernandez, with 14 percent, which earned her the designation of “Champion of Big Government.”
+The highest-scoring legislator on AFP-Arizona’s 2017 Scorecard was Rep. Travis Grantham of Gilbert, with 94 percent, which earned him the designation of “Hero of the Taxpayer.”
+The lowest-scoring legislator on the 2017 Scorecard was Sen. Martin Quezada, with 17 percent, which earned him the designation of “Champion of Big Government.”

 Read the 2016 Scorecard Booklet HERE.